mike-weiner/display-event-locations-tec/README.md

 1. https://support.theeventscalendar.com/153124-Themers-Guide

 === CSS Classes: ===
-* tribe-events-location - Within the tooltip/popup the text 'Location: Event-Location-Here' is wrapped in this class.
+* deltec-tribe-events-location - Within the tooltip/popup the text 'Location: Event-Location-Here' is wrapped in this class.
 Use this to style the information within the popup.